minkphp/MinkBundle/README.md

 ```

 By default, Mink will use Symfony2 test.client to test your application, but you can enable and
-switch to other drivers anytime during testsuite run.
+use other sessions anytime during testsuite run.

-Notice, that `start_url` is required parameter for any Mink driver.
+Notice, that `start_url` is required parameter for any Mink session.
 Best practice is to create new
 front controller for testing needs:

 ``` php